Diverging quantum speed limits: a herald of classicality: Quantum speed limit for Gaussian dynamics.

-which corresponds to the energy variance $\Delta E^2$, as expected.
+\addition{As expected from the Anandan-Aharonov relation, the expression in Eq. (\ref{ec:speed_unitary}) coincides with the energy variance $\Delta E^2/\hbar^2$, a fact we prove by direct calculation in Appendix \ref{app:speed_pure}}.
 In the following, we turn our attention to analyzing the different limits in which the quantum speed diverges, leading to a vanishing QSL time.